Drake Ditches Jennifer Lopez For Hot Model? See The Steamy Pic

 Drake and Jennifer Lopez sparked dating rumors when they shared a photo cuddling each other on Instagram.
 It was later on followed by their love fest at the Winter Wonderland-themed prom that the actress hosted.
-According to Teen Vogue, the two were named kind and queen of the bash; and were inseparable all night.
+According to Teen Vogue, the two were named kind and queen of the bash and were inseparable all night.
 They were even caught kissing and hugging a couple of times as shared on social media by fans present at the event.

 Unfortunately, the love died quickly as reports emerged that Drake and Jennifer Lopez have split after dating for nearly two months.
-According to Us Weekly, their relationship died down a bit and are done for now.
+According to Us Weekly, their relationship died down a bit and is done for now.
 A source claimed that the 30-year-old rapper will pursue the 47-year-old singer after he is done with his European tour.
 But would the Bronx beauty take the Canadian rapper back after seeing his new steamy photo with a hot model?

 According to Hollywood Life, Drizzy seems to have moved on from JLo with Fanny Neguesha, who is considered to be the “World’s Most Beautiful Woman” by many people.
 The “Hotline Bling” hitmaker was caught cuddling the European model in a new Instagram pic.
 She captioned the photo: “Enjoying the party.
 One dance was not enough!”